 You may be tempted to add an extra coat or two of foundation to avoid a messy base, but all it does is weigh down your skin and make melting makeup even more noticeable.

-Overall, a “my skin but better” foundation look prevails a lot better in the humidity and makes the dew of sweat look more like a youthful glow.
+Overall, a “my skin but better” foundation look fares a lot better in the humidity and makes the dew of sweat look more like a youthful glow.
 But if you insist on a matte finish, don’t bet on extra layers of foundation.

-Use Waterproof Makeup
+Use Waterproof and Sweat Proof Foundation and Makeup

 Limit Powder Products

 You don’t have to avoid powder entirely.
 It’s perfectly safe to set your foundation immediately after applying.
-However, instead of pressing powder into the skin or baking it with a sponge, lightly dust the entire face with a large, loose powder brush.
+However, instead of pressing powder onto the skin or baking it with a sponge, lightly dust the entire face with a large, loose powder brush.

 But don’t worry, you can still touch up your mug, just not with powder.
 To fix any patches of foundation that have begun to break down, use a damp beauty sponge and just the smallest amount of liquid foundation or concealer.
 Blend until your arm is nearly sore so that the touch-up is seamless and unnoticeable.